Florida's Rubio cements role as future of Republican party

-TAMPA, Florida (Reuters) - U.S. Senator Marco Rubio made his first major speech at the Republican National Convention on Thursday, and his eloquence and ease on stage suggested it won’t be his last.
+TAMPA, Fla., Aug 30 (Reuters) - U.S. Senator Marco Rubio made his first major speech at the Republican National Convention on Thursday, and his eloquence and ease on stage suggested it won’t be his last.

 Coming on stage after movie star Clint Eastwood gave a rambling and at times incoherent speech, Rubio took the pressure in stride and quickly had the sign-waving crowd eating out of his hands.